chandanab12/AWS-Cloud-Inst./Cloud Foundations-1/README.md

 It has 6 pillars:

-- Operational excellence
+- Operational excellence (focuses on running and monitoring systems, and continually improving processes and procedures)
-- Security
+- Security (Protect systems from risk and mitigate vulnerabilities and traceability)
-- Reliability
+- Reliability ( test recovery procedures, scale horizontally to increase system availability and recover from failure) (the ability of a workload to perform its intended function correctly and consistently when it is expected)
-- Performance efficiency
+- Performance efficiency (efficiently meet system req and evolve to changing technologies)
-- Cost optimization
+- Cost optimization (Low price point)
-- Sustainability
+- Sustainability (focuses on long term environmental, economic, and societal impact of your business)

-Integrating well architected framework into your organization's process helps your team with the following : Build and deploy faster, Lower or mitigate risks, Make informed decisions, Learn AWS best practices.
+Integrating well-architected framework into your organization's process helps your team with the following: Build and deploy faster, Lower or mitigate risks, Make informed decisions, and Learn AWS best practices.

 ### Well-architected reviews